clarkttfu/alifc/README.md

 ## Usage

-HttpBase is wrapper of aixos that build aliyun fc headers for you, see buildHeaders method HttpFunc also sign the request to pass function Authorization
+HttpBase is wrapper of aixos that set the '/version/proxy/' baseURL for you.
+HttpFunc also sign the request to pass function Authorization.

 ```
 const { HttpBase, HttpFunc } = require('alifc')